 You can define the Paper QSL status to Send QSL (W) or to No QSL (-).
 Further you can set the QSO color code for the auto-imported QSOs.

 QSO data from WSJT-X will be written directly into the logbook database.
 If you want to add more data (HamQTH/qrz.com/ qrzcq.com), you have to disable this option and save the QSO manually.

 Few additional data from WSJT-X can be stored within the QSO record.
 Following user definable fields are affected (if applicable):

 When the active callsign in WSJT-x changes, a set of QSO date will be sent to RUMlog.
 Following information are transfered to the logging fields:

 The callsign check starts automatically.
-You can use these data to log a QSO manually.

 A ‘???’ in front of a message indicates that the decode has a higher than normal probability of being false.